AdrienSeybert/GettingCleaningDataProject/README.md

 8. Kept variable names because they seemed descriptive enough.
 If I changed them arbitrarily without more knowledge, I would be compromising the data.

-9. Performed a Melt To Find Means For Variables
+9. Performed a Melt To Find Averages For Variables By Subject ID, Activity ID

 10. Outputted Data File